 If a parrot has been exposed to paint, learn the warning signs of toxicity.
 These include:

-- Lethargy and a general dazed demeanor.
+- Lethargy and a generally dazed demeanor.

 - Gasping for air.

-- Gastric distress, such as diarrhea or vomiting.
+- Gastric distress, like diarrhea or vomiting.

 - Blood in the stool.